Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

 The lifetime childlessness rate (TCR) in Lithuania reached 45.3% in 2024, marking an increase of 2.3 percentage points from the previous year.
-Over the past five years, the TCR has shown a rising trend, averaging 40.2% between 2020 and 2024.
-When compared to the 1970s baseline of -1.3%, the current rate is approximately 46.6 percentage points higher.
-Lithuania ranks among the highest childlessness rates globally, standing 6th out of 38 countries, and similarly holds a high position within Europe, ranked 4th out of 31 countries.
+Over the recent five-year period, this rate has been on the rise, averaging 40.2% between 2020 and 2024.
+When compared to the baseline from the 1970s, which was -1.3%, the current figure is approximately 46.6 percentage points higher.
+Lithuania ranks among the highest childlessness rates globally, positioned 6th out of 38 countries, and holds the 4th highest rate within Europe out of 31 countries.

 Total Childlessness Rate (TCR) over the decades